m-tosch/mu/README.md

 cd coverage && ./coverage.sh
 ```

-The coverage report will be generated in html form in a coverage/html folder.View the report by opening the index.html file inside that folder in a browser.
+The coverage report will be generated in html form in a coverage/html folder.
+View the report by opening the index.html file inside that folder in a browser.